2006 Regular Session

-A RESOLUTION COMMENDING THE LIFE AND PUBLIC SERVICE OF POPULAR MAYOR ERIC "RED" HOLMES OF SHELBY, MISSISSIPPI, AND EXPRESSING THE SYMPATHY OF THE LEGISLATURE.
+A RESOLUTION COMMENDING THE LIFE AND CIVIC CONTRIBUTIONS OF JOHN H. MOSLEY, SR., OF CLEVELAND, MISSISSIPPI, AND EXPRESSING THE SYMPATHY OF THE SENATE.

-NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, That we do hereby commend the life and public service of popular Mayor Eric "Red" Holmes of Shelby, Mississippi, and express the sympathy of the Legislature to his surviving family and friends on his passing.
+NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, That we do hereby commend the life and humanitarian service of John H. Mosley, Sr., of Cleveland, Mississippi, and express to his surviving family the sympathy of the Senate on his passing.

-BE IT FURTHER RESOLVED, That a copy of this resolution be presented to the surviving family of Mayor Holmes at the services at Shelby Broad Street High School, be forwarded to the Board of Aldermen of Shelby, Mississippi, and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to Mr. Mosley's surviving family and be made available to the Capitol Press Corps.